 After the war

-Peck was defeated in 1921 Canadian election but in 1924, he was elected to the Legislative Assembly of British Columbia he was re-elected again in 1928.
+Peck was defeated in 1921 Canadian election but in 1924, but he was re-elected to the Legislative Assembly of British Columbia again in 1928.

 Above: a 'flyer' for one of his subsequent election campaigns.
 Clearly he was not above using his VC award to garner votes !